lextiz/py-strace2pcap/README.md

 processing with `--no-capture-net` when you only need the UNIX side of the conversation.

+The UNIX pipeline buffers outgoing bytes until a full HTTP/2 frame is available so Wireshark always receives frame-aligned TCP segments.
+If stray bytes are encountered the converter logs a warning and skips ahead to the next plausible frame header, keeping sequence and acknowledgement numbers monotonic.

 ```console
 py_strace2pcap.py --capture-unix-socket --no-capture-net output.pcap < trace.log
 ```